These FAQs contain answers to some frequently asked questions which may be

 WaterUps cells are manufactured from recycled polypropylene (‘RPP’) raw material.

-WaterUps cells are manufactured in Australia in Western Sydney.
+WaterUps all moulded products are manufactured in Australia in Western Sydney.

 If you have had to cut the cells to fit your bed and can’t position an overflow pipe in the corner slot of the cell, simply cut off part of the rectangular piece that attaches to the cell.
 Make sure that you retain the short end piece of the rectangle that connects to the screw thread.